ArtursBuls/ArtursBuls/README.md

 ### Hi there 👋

-🔭 I'm currently on the way to get a real jOB!
+🔭 I'm currently on the way to get a JOB!

-🌱 I’m currently learning Angular
+🌱 I’m currently improving Angular skills

 📫 How to reach me: https://www.linkedin.com/in/artursbuls/

-⚡ Fun fact: I am fifty years old man who decided to become a developer..)))
+⚡ Fun fact: I am fifty-three years old junior developer..)))

-Thats all, so far...:-)
+That's all, so far...:-)